jacobcassidy/vscode-cassidy-dark-theme/README.md

 ## Includes Missing CSS & SCSS Syntax Grammar

 VSCode does not update syntax grammar often.
-Cassidy Dark theme updates the CSS and SCSS grammar to include modern features for syntax highlighting.
+Cassidy Dark theme updates the CSS and SCSS grammar to include syntax highlighting for modern features.

 Added are:
 - `:is()` and `:where()` tokens in both CSS and SCSS.